atolcd/alfresco-zip-and-download/README.md

         git clone git://github.com/atolcd/alfresco-zip-and-download.git

 An Ant build script is provided to build AMP files **OR** JAR files containing the custom files.
+Before building, ensure you have edited the `build.properties` file to set the path to your Alfresco SDK.

 To build AMP files, run the following command from the base project directory: